 F-102.e: Listed Family Homes with Suspended Permits

-Boards must be aware that the CCR Weekly Report includes Listed Homes whose permit has been suspended for failure to pay the permit fee to CCR or other permit deficiencies.
+Boards must inform staff members that the CCR Weekly Report includes Listed Homes whose permit has been suspended for failure to pay the permit fee to CCR or other permit deficiencies.

-Boards must ensure that if a Listed Home on the list is a relative provider, any referrals must be ended if the status is “LH – Voluntary Suspension” and intake must be closed upon receipt of this report.
+Boards must ensure that if a Listed Home on the list is a relative provider, any schedules must be ended if the status is “LH - Voluntary Suspension” and intake must be closed upon receipt of this report.
 The provider should be contacted immediately and informed of the situation and that payments will be ended pending resolution of the deficiency.

 The case should remain open for any children in care with the provider, and the parent should be given the option to choose another eligible provider.

-Referrals must remain ended and intake closed until the provider has paid the fee or corrected the deficiencies and appears as “LH - End Voluntary Suspension” on the weekly report.
+Schedules must remain ended and intake closed until the provider has paid the fee or corrected the deficiencies and appears as “LH - End Voluntary Suspension” on the weekly report.

 F-103: Other Requirements Placed on Providers